samplchallenges/SAMPL-containers/tutorials/README.md

 ### 1.1: Setup
 1. Open a terminal
-2. In a new virtual environment with python 3.7 install the `ever-given` package
+2. In a new virtual environment with python 3.7 install the `ever-given` package.
+Please ensure the version you have installed is v0.0.7 or later.
     * command: `pip install ever-given`
 3. Clone the SAMPL-containers repository
     * command: `git clone https://github.com/samplchallenges/SAMPL-containers.git`